forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

         }
     }

-**Creating a generic item.json.json**
+### Creating a generic item.json.json
-For the sake of simplicity we added `items.json.json` to `layouts/_default`, however, it really only caters to the `players` endpoint.
+For the sake of simplicity we added `items.json.json` to `layouts/_default`.
+However, it really only caters to the `players` endpoint.
 Let’s move it to `layouts/players/item.json.json`.

 Instead we'll create a more generic `layouts/_default/item.json.json` for all other types of entries.